arkadiko-dao/arkadiko/docs/grant.md

 ## Risks

 - I am the sole developer on this right now.
 Having said that, I have built high performing teams in the past and have people close to me with (technical or operational) knowledge of cryptocurrency & DeFi.
 They are willing to join, but I prefer building the foundations of Arkadiko first to de-risk and make it easier to delegate certain tasks and future work.
 - This is a big effort.
-I am a successful developer, CTO and entrepreneur, but it the amount of work and complexity cannot be underestimated.
+I am a successful developer, CTO and entrepreneur, but the amount of work and complexity cannot be underestimated.
 Due to professional reasons, I cannot go full-time on this until July/August, but I will be then.
 - The Stacks Ecosystem as a whole is young.
 I am missing certain primitives that would block Arkadiko from launching on mainnet:
   - An SRC20 token standard
   - Decentralised Oracle support (e.g. Chainlink)